Escape character: Programming and data formats

 Many modern programming languages specify the double-quote character (") as a delimiter for a string literal.
 The backslash (\) escape character typically provides two ways to include double-quotes inside a string literal, either by modifying the meaning of the double-quote character embedded in the string (\" becomes "), or by modifying the meaning of a sequence of characters including the hexadecimal value of a double-quote character (\x22 becomes ").
+Some languages such as Pascal and Python allow single-quote character (') as string literal delimiter.

 C, C++, Java, and Ruby all allow exactly the same two backslash escape styles.
 The PostScript language and Microsoft Rich Text Format also use backslash escapes.
 The quoted-printable encoding uses the equals sign as an escape character.

 URL and URI use %-escapes to quote characters with a special meaning, as for non-ASCII characters.
 The ampersand (&) character may be considered as an escape character in SGML and derived formats such as HTML and XML.

 Some programming languages also provide other ways to represent special characters in literals, without requiring an escape character (see e.g. delimiter collision).